RubendeBruin/DAVE-book/forces.md

 The difference between the applied_force and the connection_force is the equilibrium_error.
 ```

-The difference between the `applied_force` and the `connection_force` is called the `equilibrium_error` and is expressed in the parent axis system.
+The difference between the `applied_force` and the `connection_force` is called the `equilibrium_error` and is expressed in the parent frame.
 If the model is in static equilibrium then all equilibrium errors should be zero.

 Solving static equilibrium will minimize the equilibrium_error by changing the degrees of freedom that are not fixed.